 Private sector travel to Antarctica has benefited from mutual support and coordination for over twenty years.
 Potential expeditions should first and foremost adhere to requirements emerging from the ATCM, and consider seeking additional advice on IAATO guidelines.
 Recognizing the potential environmental impacts that growing numbers of tourism could cause, regular tour operators to the area formed a member organization.
 The International Association of Antarctica Tour Operators (IAATO) which works to promote and practice safe and environmentally responsible private-sector travel in this remote, wild and delicate region of the world.
 Together they have established an emergency support system for their membership as well as extensive procedures and guidelines of commendable high standard of private-sector travel to the Antarctic.
 In particular their guidelines for wildlife watching and boot & clothing decontamination are available via their website (www.iaato.org).
-Additional information on Antarctic yacht expeditions can be found in the pamphlet provided at http://iaato.org/yachts.
+Additional information on Antarctic yacht expeditions can be found in the IAATO pamphlet which can be found by searching for 'IAATO yacht expeditions'.